 Now, these lifestyles have turned upside down.
 According to Michael Kimmelman for the New York Times, pandemics can be seen as anti-urban, because they exploit our impulse to congregate.
 With the advent of city lockdowns, mandatory quarantining and social distancing, we have indeed seen some dramatic changes in how we use urban spaces.

-While a lot of these changes can be interpreted as positive (we love to see parks occupied with social distancing fun), our rapidly changing world has highlighted issues of safety inequality related to our public spaces.
+While a lot of these changes can be interpreted as positive (we love to see parks occupied with social distancing fun), our rapidly changing world has highlighted issues like safety inequality related to our public spaces.
 To reach a higher standard, and guarantee the safety of residents, the following elements must be considered to create equally excellent open spaces for all:

 Research has shown that parks and playgrounds in working-class communities are less likely to receive proper conservation or renovations.
 If we re-consider the maintenance and restoration of obsolete infrastructure, it will allow neighbours to collectively participate in protecting themselves and the community through ensuring their sound mental and physical wellbeing.
 From providing community gardens that members can maintain to updating park infrastructure to repurposing old structure--transforming neighbourhood parks into significant spaces will achieve a healthier community.

 Landscape architects are constantly integrating design ideas to generate resilient spaces that accommodate the needs of different population groups.
 Assets in future park design can include the use of new (and old!) technologies to control the capacity of outdoor spaces.
 A few examples include:

 Selecting plant species that reduce stress and promote mindfulness can also play an essential role in the design of new public spaces.
 The softness of particular plant material can contrast beautifully with rigid and seamless building materials (i.e., glass, steel, concrete).